dfuse-io/docs/content/guides/core-concepts/graphql.md

 The GraphQL API provides cursors to enable pagination.
 With every response, you can receive a cursor that is a reference to a specific document.
 By providing this cursor in a subsequent request, the API will pick up where you left off.

 Besides pagination, cursors are instrumental when using subscriptions to deal with network disconnections.
-By using the cursor of your last succesful request, you can reconnect and continue streaming without missing any documents.
+By using the cursor of your last successful request, you can reconnect and continue streaming without missing any documents.

 [Try it on GraphiQL](https://mainnet.eth.dfuse.io/graphiql/?query=cXVlcnkgewogIHNlYXJjaFRyYW5zYWN0aW9ucyhxdWVyeTogInRvOjB4MDYwMTJjOGNmOTdCRWFENWRlQWUyMzcwNzBGOTU4N2Y4RTdBMjY2ZCIsIHNvcnQ6IERFU0MsIGxpbWl0OiAzKSB7CiAgICBwYWdlSW5mbyB7CiAgICAgIGVuZEN1cnNvcgogICAgfQogICAgZWRnZXMgewogICAgICBub2RlIHsKICAgICAgICBoYXNoCiAgICAgIH0KICAgIH0KICB9Cn0=)